mui/material-ui/docs/src/pages/system/global-classes/global-classes.md

 You can use different positioning on the components, as well as different zIndexs which are available via the theme.

 {{"demo": "pages/system/global-classes/PositionsExample.js"}}

+## Displays

+You can set different values for the display property, as well as specify different display values when the page is printed.

+{{"demo": "pages/system/global-classes/DisplaysExample.js"}}